Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Problem formulation

-Alternatively, and of particular interest in the design of Floquet metamaterials, is the existence of so-called \emph{Floquet solutions}: We seek $\omega\in\mathbb C$ and an accompanying $u$ that fulfills \eqref{eq:time-varying-acoustic} in $D$ with $f=0$, one of the boundary conditions \eqref{eq:Absorbing}/\eqref{eq:Neumann} on the boundary $\Gamma$ and has the form
+Alternatively, and of particular interest in the design of Floquet metamaterials, is the existence, construction, and manipulation of \emph{Floquet--Bloch solutions}: We seek $\omega\in\mathbb C$ and an accompanying $u$ that fulfills \eqref{eq:time-varying-acoustic} in $D$ with $f=0$, one of the boundary conditions \eqref{eq:Absorbing}/\eqref{eq:Neumann} on the boundary $\Gamma$ and has the form